faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappé-on-Mac-OS-X.md

 ```

 <p align="justify">
 You should then see - <b>Your system is ready to brew!</b> on your terminal screen.
-Fix the warnings and errors, if not.
+Fix the warnings and errors mentioned, if not.
 </p>

 <p align="justify">